mpotts0201/dialr/README.md

     * **~~If you experience this issue, clear the local storage in you browser.
 You can do this by entering Dev Tools > Application > Right click Local Storage > Clear.
 This will simply clear your tokens so you can begin a new user session.~~**
     * **FIXED:   config.change_headers_on_each_request = false**

+* "Bad Search" message comes up regardless of bad or good search

+* When making a request, post, patch, or delete, sometimes the list of contacts reorders itself, making it confusing for the user

 ## Models/ERD